bonnie-23/banshe_task/README.md

 To install Banshe Task Manager:
 -------------------------------------------
-Banshe requires an installation of Python to run.
+Banshe requires an installation of Python and an instance of MongoDB server to run.

 1. Install Flask and pymongo modules using pip
 2. Start local MongoDB server